AndrewPBerg/Fuzzify/README.md

 ```

 > This will allow you to run the application with full functionality, with the exception of the live website threat assessment feature.

-### TODO instructions from installation to working w/ it to ARM.

 ## Installation 🏗️